koechkevin/diary/README.md

 ```sh
 https://github.com/koechkevin/diary.git
 ```
-In the path ``` api/v2/models.py ```, make the changes on the line that corresponds to your database connection.
-The application will create tables for you.

-Create a virtual environment on the directory that the cloned repository resides in I used this command to create a virtual environment
+Create a virtual environment on the directory that the cloned repository resides in I used this command to create and activate the virtual environment in my windows OS
+NOTE: The commands vary to the operating system you use
 ```sh
 py -3 -m venv venv
 ```
-Activate the virtual environment
 ```sh
 venv\Scripts\activate
 ```